15 Best Cold Email Software Tools (2025 Review)

 First things first: your sending domain is your digital identity.
 Using a professional domain for your cold emails is essential, as it builds credibility and has a major impact on your deliverability rates.
 Sending from a generic Gmail or Outlook address can make you look unprofessional and is a fast track to the spam folder.
 I recommend setting up a separate domain specifically for your cold outreach.
 This protects your main business domain’s reputation in case of any issues.
 Once you have your domain, you need to properly authenticate it by setting up SPF, DKIM, and DMARC records.
 These are technical standards that prove to email providers that you are who you say you are, which is critical for landing in the inbox.

-Warm Up Your Email Account
+The Right Way to Warm Up Your Email

 You can’t go from zero to sending a thousand emails a day.
 Email warm-up is a critical step for establishing a good sending reputation.
 This process involves gradually increasing the volume of emails you send from a new account to show email providers that you're a legitimate sender, not a spammer.
 Start by sending a small number of emails to trusted contacts and slowly ramp up the volume over several weeks.
 Many cold email platforms, including ScaledMail, offer automated warm-up features that handle this process for you.
 Skipping this step is one of the biggest mistakes you can make, as it almost guarantees your emails will be flagged as spam, undoing all your hard work before you even begin.